apichlkostner/CarND-Traffic-Sign-Classifier-Project/README.md

 [image4]: ./docu-images/preprocessed_samples.png "Preprocessed samples"
 [image5]: ./docu-images/augmented_samples.png "Augmented samples"
 [image6]: ./docu-images/accuracy_plot.png "Accuracy plot"
+[image7]: ./docu-images/new_images.png "New images"
+[image8]: ./docu-images/new_images_preprocessed.png "New images preprocessed"
+[image9]: ./docu-images/featuremap_5.png "Feature map 1"
+[image10]: ./docu-images/featuremap_6.png "Feature map 2"
+[image11]: ./docu-images/featuremap_layer2.png "Features layer 2"

 # Summary

 The following steps were done:

 * Data Set Analysis: calulating some simple statistics of the data set with Python, NumPy and Pandas
-* Exploratory Visualization: plotting some randomsamples of the images, plotting one sample of every type of traffic sign, plotting a histogram of the data
+* Exploratory Visualization: plotting some random samples of the images, plotting one sample of every type of traffic sign, plotting a histogram of the data
-* Preprocessing: the images are preprocessed using NumPy and OpenCV
+* Preprocessing: the images are preprocessed using OpenCV
-* Model Architecture: After a first try with the original LeNet and an improved version with dropout regularization and more layers an architecture from a paper which was created during and after the original challenge was reprogrammed in Tensorflow and used for further analysis [1].
+* Model Architecture: After a first try with the original LeNet and an improved version with dropout regularization and more layers, an architecture from a paper which was created during and after the original challenge was reprogrammed in Tensorflow and used for further analysis [1].
-* Model Training: the model was trained using
+* Model Training: the model was trained using Adam optimizer with cross entropy as loss function
-* Solution Approach:
+* Solution Approach: Two stage convolutional neural network
 * Aquiring new images and test the model
+* Visualization of the features detected by the two network layer

 # Data Set Analysis